-5 ways to be the boss over cops in a medical emergency
+5 ways to manage conflicts with cops in a medical emergency

-He's not drunk, he's having a stoke; use these tips to make sure the patient, not the suspect, receives proper care
+He's not drunk, he's having a stroke; use these tips to make sure the patient, not the suspect, receives proper care

 My new client sat across from me in my office.
 He was more frustrated than nervous.
 He clearly understood the situation and why he was in it, but he was still kicking himself for letting it happen.